IoTrim/iotrim.github.io/README.md

 * grouped: to facilitate analysis and streamline blocklists, we developed a strategy to group destinations thet use different DNS names and IP addresses for each replica.

 ## IoTrigger and IoTrimmer
-We release the testing system (IoTrigger) and the blocking system (IoTrimmer) that use our method for building the required and non-required destinations list (IoTrim list), and use it to block non-essential traffic.
+We release the testing system <a href="https://github.com/IoTrim/IoTrigger">(IoTrigger)</a> and the blocking system <a href="https://github.com/IoTrim/IoTrimmer">(IoTrimmer)</a> that use our method for building the required and non-required destinations list (IoTrim list), and use it to block non-essential traffic.